Wall Street clobbered as crude plummets, virus crisis deepens

 NEW YORK (Reuters) - Wall Street suffered its biggest one-day loss since the 2008 financial crisis on Monday and recession worries loomed large as tumbling oil prices and ongoing coronavirus fears prompted investor panic on the anniversary of the U.S. stock market’s longest-ever bull run.

 All three major U.S. stock averages plunged sharply at the opening bell, triggering trading halts put in place in the wake of 1987’s “Black Monday” crash.
-The Dow plummeted a record 2,000 points out of the starting gate on the day marking the current bull market’s 11th year.
+The Dow plummeted a record 2,000 out of the starting gate on the day marking the current bull market’s 11th year.

 During the session, the Dow came about a 10th of a percent from confirming a bear market, or 20% below its record peak.